 Also, do not expect a fancy look or feel.
 You can find better-looking laptops out there for this same price, but they won’t have a good balance between components like this one.

-I’d love if this model didn’t look so dull, but it is a trade off you will be okay to take if you just want a reliable product.
+I’d love it if this model didn’t look so dull, but it is a trade-off you will be okay to take if you just want a reliable product.

-It fixes those bad things about the Aspire: much better look, and newer processor—i7-8550—, touchscreen and lighter—4.4lbs—.
+It fixes those bad things about the Aspire: a much better look, and a newer processor—Ryzen 5 4500U—, a touchscreen, and lightweight—3.63 lbs.

 However, it does all this for a considerable price increase.

 Also, bear in mind that this one is a 2-in-1 laptop, so it can turn into a tablet if you want it.

 It’s much more versatile than the Acer one because of this.

 It’s a 6-core processor with a frequency of 2.1GHz and only 16GB of RAM, so it is more than enough to watch movies if that’s what you want to do.

 It also offers Windows Ink capability, which is a huge plus if you’re an artist and love using the pen to create amazing art.